WISPO-POP/PowerPlots.jl/example_plots/docs.md

 ## Specialized Plotting Functions

 There are additional plotting functions to format the network plots.
-These function are equivalent to calling `plot_network` with the approriate arguments, e.g.
+These functions are equivalent to calling `plot_network` with the appropriate arguments, e.g.
 ```julia
 plot_network(network; set_network_properties=set_properties_power_flow!)
 ```